-ACG 2178 Financial Statement Analysis (40 hours)
+ACG 2178 Financial Statement Analysis 4 credits

 The basics of financial statement analysis in directing a firm's operations are covered in this course.
-The student will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
+Students will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
 Prerequisite: ACG 2021.
+Lecture Hrs: 40.
+Lab Hrs: 0.
+Other Hrs: 0.